SistaazHood

 SistaazHood is a South African activist and advocacy support group embedded at the organisation Sex Workers Education and Advocacy Taskforce (SWEAT).
 The Sistaaz Hood supports the rights and health of transgender women and sex workers.
 The group was founded in 2010 and is based in Cape Town.
-The group is also known for their various photographic collaborations with artists, amongst them the fashion project, Sistaaz of the Castle in collaboration with photographer, Jan Hoek and fashion designer, Duran Lantink, also InterseXion with artist Robert Hamblin.
+The group is also known for their various photographic collaborations with artists, amongst them the fashion project, Sistaaz of the Castle in collaboration with photographer, Jan Hoek and fashion designer, Duran Lantink, and InterseXion, with artist Robert Hamblin.
 InterseXion was exhibited at Iziko South African National Art Gallery.

 About

 SistaazHood was founded in 2010 and represents transgender women in Cape Town who are sex workers, many of whom are homeless.
 The organization provides community spaces for transgender women.
 The group was founded by Netta Marcus, Cym van Dyk and Leigh Davids.
 Marcus brought the women together and they were able to live outside the Castle walls.
 By 2019, there were around 40 members.

 SistaazHood is working to decriminalize sex work.
 SistaazHood also fights transphobia in the police force and police violence against transgender women.
 The group has helped the police draft new Standard Operating Procedures in dealing with transgender and homeless people and the law.

 They are affiliated with Sex Workers Education and Advocacy Taskforce, a group that advocates for the removal of laws against sex work.
 SistaazHood also works with the Triangle Project and Gender DynamiX.